rolczynski/Explainable-Sentiment-Analysis/article/article.md

 The analysis is done outside of the pipeline (offline), to keep it clear.
 However, it can be easily adjusted to online monitoring of model behaviors.
 The key change concerns the number of additional calls to a model (preferable no calls).
-Instead of using the crude rule and policy, one can build another model that based on patterns predicts whether an example has e.g. a key token or the key set of four tokens, without any extra calls to a model for verifications.
+Instead of using the crude rule and policy, one can build another model that based on patterns (or internal model states) predicts whether an example has e.g. a key token or the key set of four tokens, without any extra calls to a model for verifications.
 As a result, monitoring does not interfere with the model inference efficiency.
 The essences of this section is that we are able to track model behaviors e.g. complexity, and react if something goes wrong (or just changes rapidly).